framely/community/docs/reference/support/overview.md

 2. Make sure you have configured your channel first.
 Learn more about channel configuration, see [Channels](../channels/overview.md).

-3. We show here how to integrate your chatbots with Chatwoot in Framely hosted environment.
+3. We show here how to integrate your chatbots with Chatwoot in OpenCUI hosted environment.
 For private deploy, please consult systems in your organization.

 ### Enable Support